rufailimantawa/todoist/readme.md

 # Todoist

-A simple todo list web application.
+A simple todo list web application using HTML, CSS and JavaScript.

 ## Funtionalities